garner-code/variability-decision-making/mforage_multitasking/CHECKLIST.md

 2. need instructions for working memory task?
 3. how many trials for working memory task?
 4. working memory task - 3 locations or 2?
-5. border colours during working memory task?
+5. is the working memory task spatial enough? or too dependent on the identities?
+I am translating them into an order (will explain what I mean)
 6. which keys to use to make 'same' or 'different' responses on the memory task? how to randomise/counterbalance across participants?
 7. Break info/messages?
-8. Enough trials between memory probes? or too many?
+8. Enough trials between memory probes (in the dual task condition)? or too many?
 9. I have added a period before the memory targets come on (750 msec-ish, to split it apart from when just preceded by a memory probe.
 Good idea or bad idea?
 10. Check that each context is associated only with memory targets from the other